<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2186299845444317&amp;ev=PageView&amp;noscript=1">

 Key Probiotic Strains Studied in Menopause

-- Pros: Most researched; helps with hot flashes, mood, and vaginal dryness; supports vaginal microbiome.
+Lactobacillus acidophilus Most researched; helps with hot flashes, mood, and vaginal dryness; supports vaginal microbiome.
+May cause mild bloating at first; benefits vary by product and dose.

 Other Practical Tips

-The takeaway?
-Focus on proven strains, not flashy packaging.
-A simple, evidence-based probiotic may help more than a “mega blend” with dozens of untested strains.
-And if you still feel unsure, professional guidance can make all the difference.
+Reality Check: Focus on proven strains, not flashy packaging.
+A simple, evidence-based probiotic may help more than a "mega blend" with dozens of untested strains.

 Food Sources vs. Supplements: Which Probiotics Are Right for You?